 “Twenty-six, about to turn twenty-seven” feeling the heat of his body is almost enough to make my legs go weak.

-“I want a Moscow Mule, Aperol Spritz, Margarita, Espresso Martini, Dry Martini, Manhattan, Daiquiri, Whiskey Sour, Negroni, and an Old Fashioned” he watches as I prepare each drink for him.
+“I want a Moscow Mule, Aperol Spritz, Margarita, Espresso Martini, Dry Martini, Manhattan, Daiquiri, Whiskey Sour, Negroni, and an Old Fashioned,” he watches as I prepare each drink for him.

-“I have to say, you are outstanding.
+“I have to say; you are outstanding.
 I gave you a hard list, but you nailed it,” he grins as he slides off the stool, walking away.

 Another woman walks up, sticking her hand out to me with a smile.
 “You must be the new hire.
 My name is Precious, or that is my bar name.
-All the guys give you a bar name if you don’t have one, makes it easier to remember for them, so they don’t have to think when they need something.”
+All the guys give you a bar name if you don’t have one; it makes it easier to remember for them, so they don’t have to think when they need something.”

 Leaning back against the mahogany wood bar that reaches over twenty feet down from one side of a hall to the other, “How long have you been here?”

 “Not too much.
 I failed when he gave me the list to mix.
 I can do the easier ones, but I don’t know how to mix them when you get into the tough drinks.
 I have just been watching how the workers back here do them but never got my degree in this.
-I have been doing some here and there, but they keep me on the floor so much that there is not a whole lot of time to learn,” plunking the glass down on a rubber mat.
+I have been doing some here and there, but they keep me on the floor so much that there is not much time to learn,” plunking the glass down on a rubber mat.